 Not for a moment am I "impressed" with Lortie's ability to play this music this fast (although that alone is remarkable).
 I was actually amazed that Gardner could keep up with him.
 And at first I wanted to blame Gardner for the absurd speeds, as he is often guilty of this very thing.
 But no, Lortie establishes and sustains these tempos and just pedals his way through it.
 Musical values are tossed aside in the scramble and it's a race to the finish line.
 And it sounds absolutely looney tunes.

 This is the second Chandos CD in a row I've been disappointed with (the other being Eric Coates Orchestral Works Vol 1, John Wilson conducting).
 A quick check revealed both discs utilize the same orchestra - the BBC Philharmonic.
-Chandos seems to be having some difficulty recording this orchestra in their preferred venue.
-Perhaps it's time for them to reassess their recording techniques here.
+Chandos seems to be having some difficulty recording this orchestra in its preferred venue.
+I hope they will reassess their recording techniques here.
 We had our fill of the 1980s Chandos sound and do not want it back.
 Ever.

 After recently being so impressed and musically enriched listening to Julian Bliss play the Mozart Clarinet Concerto (signum records, 2014), I decided it might be informative to hear his teacher, Sabine Meyer, play it.
 I found on my shelves her 1998 live recording with Abbado in an EMI box set.
 My notation of a previous hearing years ago stated merely "Excellent".
 I was intrigued to obtain and listen to her earlier recording of it with Hans Vonk, also on EMI - this one being a studio recording from 1990.
 (She plays the basset-clarinet in both.)